Orlando, Florida Attractions

 Orlando, FL 32801

-Spring breakers and NASCAR fans know that Daytona is only about an hour's drive from Orlando, but you and your older teens won't even have to go that far to experience racecar driving.
-Located at the Walt Disney World Speedway near the theme park, the Richard Petty Driving Experience allows visitors 18 and over (with a driver's license and familiarity with standard transmission) to drive at a safe distance behind an instructor at speeds up to 140 mph, based on comfort level and ability.
-Those 16 and up who wish to ride along with an instructor will pay less and go faster, though they won't be behind the wheel themselves.
-Special seating is available for family members to watch, and those who take the plunge don't regret it--check out the website for an extensive list of celebrities who have tried their hand at driving.
+Spring breakers and NASCAR fans know that Daytona is only about an hour’s drive from Orlando, but you and your older teens won’t even have to go that far to experience stockcar driving.
+Located at the Walt Disney World Speedway near the theme park — one of 16 such tracks in the US — RPDE allows visitors 18 and over (with a driver’s license and familiarity with standard transmission) to drive at a safe distance behind an instructor at speeds up to 140 mph, based on comfort level and ability.
+Those 16+ who wish to ride along with an instructor will pay less and go faster, though they won’t be behind the wheel themselves.
+Special seating is available for family members to watch, and those who take the plunge don’t regret it–check out the website for an extensive list of celebrities who have tried their hand at driving.
+Rates start at $109 depending on the package and track.

 Reptile World Serpentarium